Akash (missile): Akash-NG

 A successor missile with a new design Akash – New generation abbreviated as Akash-NG was approved in September 2016 with a funding of ₹470 crore to succeed Akash and Akash-1S with improved capabilities.
 Akash-NG will have an improved reaction time and higher level of protection against saturation attacks.
 The second stage uses dual-pulse solid rocket motor which is lighter instead of air-breathing solid ramjet engine to increase the overall range from current 25–30 km to 70–80 km, an active electronically scanned array (AESA) Multi-Function Radar (MFR) and optical proximity fuze.
+The final user trials were conducted successfully on 23rd December 2025, with engagement of aerial targets in various scenarios and the missile is ready for induction into the Indian Armed Forces.